mappingmilwaukee/MKE-bike/README.md

 * Shared parking lanes, aka Curb Lanes, are indicated by a curbside sign of a black and white diamond that may or may not also be painted on-street; bicyclists must share the lane with parked cars, and you might as well volunteer to get doored.
 Both are much less helpful than on-street lanes and off-street trails, but we'll take what we can get.

-The City's Most Likely to Get You Doored awards probably go to all of North Ave, N 16th and 17th near Marquette, and Erie St in the Third Ward.
+The City's Most Likely to Get You Doored awards probably go to all of North Ave, N 16th and 17th near Marquette, Prospect & Farwell, all of Brady, and Erie St in the Third Ward.
 I don't know if the width from parked car mirrors to lane line is a full 1.5m, but I'm probably not going to be the one to measure them.

 Other colors are off-street, paved bike trails, except the [Oak Leaf Trail system](https://county.milwaukee.gov/County-Files/Parks-Department/Photo-Gallery/Explore/Trails/OLT-System-map-0619.pdf)'s so called *lines* ("Zip Line," "South Shore Line," etc.) are color-matched to the County Parks' map.
 But because we're so lucky to have so, so many off-street paved bike trails in Milwaukee County, I kind of ran out of colors to label them all.
 I welcome any feedback from those with visual impairments or map colorists so we can find some better colorways for these layers than ochre, puke, etc.

 Fellow pedants of all kinds, I'm sure you'll let me know which streets are missing. ;)

+Bicyclists, call 414-286-2489 to report cars in bike lanes, obstructions in bike lanes, etc.

 [Know your laws]!
 Ride safely! *Be seen*!